gewarren/docs/docs/core/tools/using-ci-with-cli.md

 $ErrorActionPreference="Stop"
 $ProgressPreference="SilentlyContinue"

-# $LocalDotnet is the path to the locally-installed SDK to ensure the
+# $LocalDotnet is the path to the locally installed SDK to ensure the
 #   correct version of the tools are executed.
 $LocalDotnet=""
 # $InstallDir and $CliVersion variables can come from options to the